WHAT IS A DRY COOLER & WHAT ARE THE DIFFERENCES BETWEEN DRY COOLERS VS. CHILLER SYSTEMS?

 - Pipes circulating cooling fluid

-The benefits of opting for a dry air cooler are listed below:
+The advantages of opting for a dry air cooler include the following:

 - Easy installation and start-up